SK124/Blood-Cell-Enumeration/README.md

 TLDR;

-Object Enumeration of minute and closely packed entitites using YOLOv3 & v4 using K means clustering for anchor box calculation on BCCD Datatset.Perfomance and the data modelling process and future prospects of the planned work has been documented.
+Object Enumeration of minute and closely packed entitites using YOLOv3 & v4 using K means clustering for anchor box calculation on BCCD Datatset.Perfomance and the data modelling process and prospects of the planned work for next month has been documented.

 **INTERN PROGESS REPORT - JULY 2020**